World Maritime Day 2026-27 Theme- From Policy to Practice: Powering Maritime Excellence

 Establish Clear Governance and Accountability

-Maritime excellence begins with governance that functions in practice.
-Caribbean States must ensure that mandates for policy development, implementation, enforcement, and oversight are clearly defined and formally assigned across maritime administrations, port authorities, and related agencies.
+Maritime excellence requires governance that functions in practice.
+With a clear picture of current realities, Caribbean States must ensure that mandates for policy development, implementation, enforcement, and oversight are clearly defined and formally assigned across maritime administrations, port authorities, and other relevant energy, environmental, and regulatory agencies.
 Clear accountability structures reduce fragmentation, support coordination, and provide the foundation for consistent regulatory delivery.
-This step establishes who is responsible for implementation and how decisions are made, monitored, and reviewed.
+This step establishes who is responsible for implementation and how decisions are made, and how accountability is maintained.
+It resolves overlaps, reduces fragmentation, and ensures that responsibilities for both ongoing functions and identified gaps are formally allocated.

 Embed International Obligations into National Frameworks